louismrose/louismrose.github.io/_posts/2019-06-14-breaking-your-promises-in-javascript.md

 import axios from "axios";

 function Dashboard() {
-    // Initialise state for storing the current date and the current counter value const [date, setDate] = useState(new Date);
+    // Initialise state for storing the current date and the current
+    // counter value
+    const [date, setDate] = useState(new Date);
     const [value, setValue] = useState("-");

-    // Initialise state that stores a function for cancelling any previous promise
+    // Initialise state that stores a function for cancelling any
-    // Note: functions stored in React's useState must be wrapped (in a function) const [cancelPreviousPromise, setCancelPreviousPromise] = useState(() => () => {});
+    // previous promise.
+Note: functions stored in React's useState
+    // must be wrapped (in a function) const [cancelPreviousPromise, setCancelPreviousPromise] =
+      useState(() => () => {});

-    // Prepare a function for loading the counter value by hitting an API const loadValue = async (date) => {
+    // Prepare a function for loading the counter value by hitting
+    // an API
+    const loadValue = async (date) => {
-        const [cancellablePromise, cancel] = cancellable(axios.get("/counter", {date}));
+        const [cancellablePromise, cancel] =
+          cancellable(axios.get("/counter", {date}));

         // Cancel the consequences of any previous promise cancelPreviousPromise();

         // Allow subsequent promises to be able to cancel updates
-        // Note: functions stored in React's useState must be wrapped (in a function) setCancelPreviousPromise(() => cancel);
+        // Note: functions stored in React's useState must
+        // be wrapped (in a function)
+        setCancelPreviousPromise(() => cancel);

         try {